everest-engineering/lhotse/README.md

 This project contains a starter kit for writing event sourced DDD application servers with CQRS.
 It's like using JHipster but with less moustache.

-The only functionality provided out of the box is basic support for creating organisations and users.
+The only end user functionality provided out of the box is basic support for creating organisations and users.
 The sample code is end-to-end, demonstrating the command handling and event processing flow from API endpoints down to projections.

 # Starter kit features